STAMP-project/botsing-usecases-output/Activeeon/Evocrash/scheduling/spaceNotFoundException/README.md

 ### Results

 Tests are generated for frame level 1,2 and 3.
-Generated tests are emty for frame level 4 and 5.
+Generated tests are empty for frame level 4 and 5.
 For frame level from 6 to 9, no tests are generated.

 ### Tested log